section-engineering-education/engineering-education/content/articles/elarian-js-demo/index.md

 To create a client instance of `Elarian`, we need to pass the `orgId`, `appId`, and `apiKey`.
 Therefore, let's head back to the dashboard to grab these credentials.
 To manage customers, we need to create an organization as the namespace that holds apps and channels where our customers will engage.

-On our dashboard from the left panel, click the `New Organization` button to create an organization.
+From the left panel, click the `New Organization` button to create an organization on our dashboard.

 ![new org](./create-org.png)